-- Public health officials are responding to a multistate outbreak of fungal meningitis among patients who received procedures under epidural anesthesia at River Side Surgical Center or Clinica K-3 in Matamoros, Mexico during January 1-May 13, 2023.
-The most updated information about this outbreak is available on CDC's website. - More than 200 residents in 25 U.S. states and jurisdictions have been identified who might be at risk for fungal meningitis because they received epidural anesthesia at the clinics of interest in 2023.
-Several of these patients have died. - Three U.S. laboratories (CDC Mycotic Diseases Branch's Laboratory, UCSF Clinical Microbiology Laboratory, and University of Washington Medicine Molecular Microbiology Laboratory) and the Mexican national laboratory (InDRE) have detected fungal signals consistent with the Fusarium solani species complex from the cerebrospinal fluid of patients receiving follow-up care in Mexico or the United States.
+- Public health officials are responding to a multistate outbreak of fungal meningitis among patients who received procedures under epidural anesthesia at River Side Surgical Center or Clinica K-3 in Matamoros, Mexico, during January 1-May 13, 2023.
+The most updated information about this outbreak is available on CDC's website. - Approximately 185 residents in 23 U.S. states and jurisdictions have been identified as potentially at risk for fungal meningitis because they received epidural anesthesia at the clinics of interest in 2023.
+Several of these patients have died. - Three U.S. laboratories (CDC Mycotic Diseases Branch's Laboratory, UCSF Clinical Microbiology Laboratory, and University of Washington Medicine Molecular Microbiology Laboratory) and the Mexican national laboratory (InDRE) have detected fungal signals consistent with the Fusarium solani species complex from the cerebrospinal fluid of patients receiving follow-up care in Mexico or the United States. - A highly-resistant strain of Fusarium solani was isolated from one patient's tissue culture specimen (see Table 1 at end of this document for antifungal susceptibility testing results)